-Hover your mouse pointer between the Trigger Phrases box and the Bot Says box and click on the + button.
+Hover your mouse pointer between the Trigger Phrases box and the Question box and click on the Add Node button.

-You can now select any Bot Says box underneath the response, and select the variable from the variable drop down.
+You can now select any Message box, and select the variable from the variable drop down.

 The variable will be inserted.

-When we save the Topic, return to the Chat window, and click the Start over with latest content button, we will see the value, entered for the variable, used in the conversation.
+When we save the Topic, return to the Chat window, and click the Reset button, we will see the value, entered for the variable, used in the conversation.

-To Deploy the Bot, select Deploy from the main menu.
+To Deploy the Bot, select Publish from the main menu.

-This will take you to a page that will provide the web address to the Bot, and a window that allows you to chat with the Bot.
+This will take you to a page that allows you to chat with the Bot.

-You can click on the Analytics icon to monitor the interactions with your Bot.
+You can click on the Analytics link to monitor the interactions with your Bot.

 Currently the price is $1,000 for 2,000 sessions per tenant/month.